 Grant Holicky 02:01

-Rob Pickels 02:43
+Rob Pickels 02:44

 Grant Holicky 02:47

 I’m angling to get her back on a cross bike.
-We

 Madigan Munro 02:50

-hope to be back soon.
-We
+We hope to be back soon.

 Grant Holicky 02:51

-hope to be back soon, and better than ever, yes, so we got a roadie, we’ve got mountain biker, and we’ve got two old
+So we got a roadie, we’ve got mountain biker, and we’ve got two old guys.

-Rob Pickels 02:58
+Rob Pickels 02:59

-guys.
-We’ve got washed up.
+We’ve got washed up, just having fun.

 Grant Holicky 03:02